Classroom Extension

 This last one is hiding near the top-left too.
 Can you find it among the lichen?

-This is a Peppered Moth!
+This is a Gray Cracker Butterfly!

 You've found all three hidden butterflies!
 Now it's time to learn more about different butterfly species up close.